 There have been plenty of issues reported by customers that they couldn’t opt out in time, so they got automatically charged for the first month.
 This monthly charge ($11.99) is actually one of the most expensive ones on the VPN market.
 So, before you sign up for the premium version, make sure you know exactly how you can cancel your subscription.

 Apart from the rather high monthly plan, Betternet offers one of the cheapest VPN services:

 - 1-year plan: $2.99 per month

 Of course, the 6-month and 1-year price tags are very low and may seem tempting.
-But please consider what you get for these prices.
+But please consider what you’re getting for these prices.
 If your online privacy is of utmost importance to you, it would be best to reconsider your options.

-Bottom line of our Betternet review: Don’t waste your money on this free VPN
+Bottom line of our Betternet review: Don’t waste your money on this VPN

 If you simply want to gain access to geo-blocked web content, the free version of Betternet might be good enough for you.
-Let’s say you travel to or live in China and want to read or watch content that is not available at your location.
+Say, for example, you travel to or live in China and want to enjoy content that is not available in your location.

-But, if you wouldn’t like the Chinese government or any other VPN-unfriendly Orwellian control maniacs to pry on you and figure out who you really are along with your true IP and physical location, well, you’d be better off using a trustworthy VPN service provider.
+But, if you wouldn’t like the Chinese government or any other VPN-unfriendly organizations to pry on you and figure out who you really are based on your true IP and physical location, well, you’d be better off using an actually trustworthy VPN service provider.

 What you can do for us all

 Have you ever tried to use Betternet or any other VPN apps before?
 What are your impressions?
+Is there anything important we missed in our Betternet review?
 Remember, sharing is caring!
 Please feel free to leave your comment below.